Perry1557/LooP/README.md

 - Interact with the community by sharing your favorite music, creating playlists, or leaving comments.

-- [Add any other instructions or details on how users can make the most of Loop.]

 ## Contributing

-We welcome contributions to Loop!
-If you'd like to contribute, please follow these guidelines:
+We welcome contributions to _**Loop!**_ If you'd like to contribute, we expect a proper code of conduct while handling this project, more guidelines regarding contributions will be communicated as the project develops.

-- [Specify guidelines for contributing, such as code style, issue tracking, and pull requests.]

-- [Provide information on how to set up a development environment, if applicable.]

 ## License